 Throughout the world, space policies, strategies, and plans are formalized in documents through which governments communicate the priorities and strategic objectives of their space programs.
-Space policies describe the overarching approach that guides a country’s space program within the contex… This article is for subscribers.
-Please sign up for a subscription or login below.
+Space policies describe the overarching approach that guides a country’s space program within the contex… Thank you for visiting The Space Report!
+The Authoritative Guide to Global Space Activity, Packed…

 To improve the resolution from ground-based observatories and to capture light from distant, dim objects, telescopes are growing larger.
 Due to the correspondingly large cost of construction and operation, these massive telescopes are often supported financially by multinational consortia.